red-hat-storage/gluster-test-drive-docs/docs/gluster-module-4.md

 ### Volume Section

 Next you define the specific architecture and configuration of the disperse volume you are creating.
+The `disperse_count` is the minimum number of data bricks for a file operation and the `redundancy_count` is the maximum number brick failures that can be sustained.

 ```ini
 [volume]